CluesoView on GitHub

 polish-screen-demo

 Take an unedited screen recording and return a demo you'd put on a landing page: tightened pacing, camera motion, visual emphasis, narration, and clean bookends.
-Everything runs through Clueso MCP tools.
+Everything runs through Clueso.

-Installs from desklamp-developers/skills · works with Claude Code, Cursor, and any agent that supports skills.
+Works with Claude Code, Cursor, and any agent that supports skills.
+Agents can read this page as markdown.

 Inputs

-2. What the demo shows — the feature/flow name and the 1-line takeaway per major step.
-If the user can't list steps, derive them by watching the recording's structure (clip timestamps + any narration via analyze_audio) and confirm your step list with the user before editing.
+2. What the demo shows - the feature/flow name and the 1-line takeaway per major step.
+If the user can't list steps, derive them from the recording's structure (clip timestamps plus any spoken audio, transcribed and analyzed) and confirm your step list with the user before editing.

 3. Tone - narrated product demo (default) or captions-only silent demo.